 - Production Expenses.
 Production expenses consist of commissions and advisory fees as well as brokerage, clearing and exchange fees.
 We pay out the majority of commissions and advisory fees received from sales or services provided by our advisors.
 Substantially all of these payouts are variable and correlated to the revenues generated by each advisor. - Compensation and Benefits Expense.
 Compensation and benefits expense includes salaries and wages and related employee benefits and taxes for our employees (including share-based compensation), as well as compensation for temporary employees and consultants. - General and Administrative Expenses.
-General and administrative expenses include promotional fees, occupancy and equipment, communications and data processing, regulatory fees, travel and entertainment and professional services.
-We host certain advisor conferences that serve as training, sales and marketing events in our first and third fiscal quarters and as a result, we anticipate higher general and administrative expenses in comparison to other periods. - Depreciation and Amortization Expense.
+General and administrative expenses include promotional fees, occupancy and equipment, communications and data processing, regulatory fees, travel and entertainment and professional services. - Depreciation and Amortization Expense.
 Depreciation and amortization expense represents the benefits received for using long-lived assets.
 Those assets represent significant intangible assets established through our acquisitions, as well as fixed assets which include internally developed software, hardware, leasehold improvements and other equipment. - Restructuring Charges.
-Restructuring charges represent expenses incurred as a result of our 2009 consolidation of the Affiliated Entities and our strategic business review committed to and implemented in 2008 to reduce our cost structure and improve operating efficiencies. - · Other Expenses.
+Restructuring charges represent expenses incurred as a result of our 2009 consolidation of the Affiliated Entities and our strategic business review committed to and implemented in 2008 to reduce our cost structure and approve operating efficiencies. - · Other Expenses.
 Other expenses include bank fees, other taxes, bad debt expense and other miscellaneous expenses.